MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Operators.md

 ### Range operator `..`

-The range operator can be used to represents an array of sequential integers.
+The range operator can be used to represent an array of sequential integers.
 The values joined by the range operator define the start and end values of the range.